-Aligned with calls to integrate quality improvement (QI) and physician life-long learning 1,2,3 the Royal College is collaborating with partners and stakeholders across the health care system to evolve its Maintenance of Certification (MOC) Program.
+In collaboration with partners and stakeholders across the health care system, the Royal College is evolving its Maintenance of Certification (MOC) Program to integrate quality improvement (QI) and physician lifelong learning1,2,3.
 In small, practical increments, this renewed CPD strategy aims to be more relevant, improvement-focused, and user-friendly, enabling physicians to achieve care outcomes and/or continued personal-professional growth important to them and their patients.

-Although these collective goals are clear, some specialists may be unfamiliar with QI principles 3,4 and thus have difficulty connecting them to important improvement work they already do.
-Others might be challenged with identifying how to apply QI towards a specific personal development goal, professional practice role (e.g. clinician, educator, administrator) or transitioning stage of their career.
+Some specialists may be unfamiliar with QI principles4 and thus have difficulty connecting them to important improvement work they already do.
+Others might be challenged with identifying how to apply QI towards a specific personal development goal, professional practice role (e.g. clinician, educator, administrator) or during a career transition.

-Help to start planning, implementing, and reporting new QI initiatives in current professional practice.
+help to start planning, implementing, and reporting new QI initiatives in current professional practice; and

-Direction on claiming QI activities in the MOC program Section 3: Assessment activities (3 credits per hour).
+direction on how to claim QI activities for MOC Program Section 3 (3 credits per hour).

 What is QI?